HomerReid/scuff-em/doc/docs/examples/MicrostripDevices/MicrostripDevices.md

  % gmsh -2 EdgeFedAntenna.geo -setnumber LFeed 8.0 -setnumber N 2 -o EFAntenna_L8_Fine.geo
 ```

+The coarser mesh looks like this:

+![EFAntennaMesh.pdf](EFAntennaMesh.pdf)

 Note that the `.geo` file contains several user-definable parameters, of which
 we are here specifying two: `LFeed` (length of feed line) and `N` (discretization
 fineness, i.e. number of triangle edges per unit length).
-The coarser mesh looks like this:

-![EFAntennaMesh.pdf](EFAntennaMesh.pdf)
+### Defining ports

-The next step is to define a single RF port with positive terminal
+The next step is to define a single RF port with positive terminal lying on the feed edge.
+(We won't specify a negative terminal for this port; this is equivalent to placing
-lying on the feed edge.
+the negative terminal on the substrate ground plane).
 Note that the `.geo` file is set up to ensure that the feed edge always lies on the
 $x$-axis centered at the origin, irrespective of the settings of the user-tweakable
 parameters; this means that we only need to define one port specification one